Most dairies figure out they missed the summer opportunity in September.

 (Note: Verify current USDA figures at usda.gov before publishing, as projections are updated monthly.)

 The implication for summer feeding decisions is straightforward.
 Every pound of butterfat your herd produces this summer carries real value at current prices.
-Every day that heat stress reduces dry matter intake and suppresses production erodes that value.
+Every day that heat stress reduces dry matter intake erodes that value.
 Research consistently documents summer production losses of 8% to 12% or more in herds without active heat stress nutritional management.
-At current price levels, that’s a significant number per cow.
+At current price levels, that is a significant number per cow.

 Why Heat Stress Costs More Than Lost Milk

-The production impact of reduced dry matter intake under heat stress is the most visible consequence, but it’s not the only one.
+The production impact of reduced dry matter intake under heat stress is the most visible consequence, but it is not the only one.
 The downstream effects carry further than the summer milk check.

 Cows that enter summer in negative energy balance take longer to cycle after calving.
 The conception rates you record in October and November are shaped by energy balance decisions made in June and July.
 The calves born from those breedings affect your herd inventory and production capacity the following year.

-Body condition losses during summer also set cows up for a more difficult transition period heading into fall and winter.
+Body condition losses during summer also set cows up for a harder transition period heading into fall and winter.
 Cows that exit summer in poor condition are more vulnerable to fresh cow health events, which carry their own costs in treatment, production loss, and potential culling.

 Summer feeding decisions are not just about Q3 milk production.
-They’re about herd reproductive performance, body condition recovery, and transition health going into Q4 and beyond.
+They affect herd reproductive performance, body condition recovery, and transition health going into Q4 and beyond.

 Why Rumen Bypass Fat Is the Highest-Leverage Nutritional Tool for Summer

-The challenge with energy supplementation under heat stress is that you’re trying to increase energy delivery to the cow without increasing rumen heat load or pushing dry matter intake higher — both of which are difficult when the animal is already managing thermal stress.
+The challenge with energy supplementation under heat stress is delivering more energy to the cow without increasing rumen heat load or pushing dry matter intake higher.
+Both are difficult when the animal is already managing thermal stress.

 Rumen bypass fat addresses this directly.
-Because it passes through the rumen without undergoing fermentation, it delivers concentrated energy through absorption in the small intestine, without generating additional rumen heat, without displacing fiber digestion, and without requiring the cow to eat more.
+It passes through the rumen without undergoing fermentation.
+It delivers concentrated energy through absorption in the small intestine without generating additional rumen heat, without displacing fiber digestion, and without requiring the cow to eat more.

-There are two primary types of rumen bypass fat used in dairy nutrition, and they serve different purposes:
+Two primary types of rumen bypass fat are used in dairy nutrition, and they serve different purposes.

-When evaluating a calcium salt product, key specifications to review include total fat content (typically around 84%), fatty acid profile, and moisture level.
-Ask your supplier for per-batch quality data, particularly if you’re sourcing at volume across a full summer program.
-Manufacturing process certification (GMP, ISO 22000) is a useful indicator of consistency.
+When evaluating a calcium salt product, review total fat content (typically around 84%), fatty acid profile, and moisture level.
+Ask your supplier for per-batch quality data, especially if you are sourcing at volume across a full summer program.
+Manufacturing process certification, such as GMP or ISO 22000, is a useful indicator of consistency.

 Palmitic acid (C16:0) supplements are a more targeted tool for butterfat.
 Palmitic acid is the primary fatty acid precursor for milk fat synthesis in the mammary gland.
 Feeding high-palmitic supplements has a well-documented effect on butterfat percentage and total fat yield, which matters most when butterfat prices are strong.

 Palmitic acid supplements differ from calcium salts in their mechanism.
-Rather than being protected by a calcium bond, high-palmitic products bypass the rumen because of their physical properties — high melting point and saturated fatty acid composition limit rumen fermentability.
+High-palmitic products bypass the rumen because of their physical properties.
+A high melting point and saturated fatty acid composition limit rumen fermentability.
 The result is efficient small intestine absorption and a direct effect on milk fat composition.

 Using Both Tools Together

-Many operations run both during the summer period, with calcium salts carrying the base energy program.
-Palmitic acid supplements are layered in when butterfat pricing makes the economics compelling.
-Your nutritionist’s role is to model the response against your current ration, herd production level, and expected summer conditions, and to help you decide which combination makes sense for your operation.
+Many operations run both during the summer period, with calcium salts carrying the base energy program and palmitic acid supplements added when butterfat pricing makes the economics compelling.
+Your nutritionist can model the response against your current ration, herd production level, and expected summer conditions to help you decide which combination makes sense for your operation.

 The Timeline Is the Strategy

-Operations that finish summer 2026 with strong yield, solid butterfat, good body condition, and acceptable conception rates won’t have gotten lucky.
-They’ll have made a deliberate decision in June, before the evidence of heat stress showed up in production data, and while there was still time to act.
+Operations that finish summer 2026 with strong yield, solid butterfat, good body condition, and acceptable conception rates will not have gotten lucky.
+They will have made a deliberate decision in June, before heat stress showed up in production data and while there was still time to act.

 The dairies that make that decision in August are reacting.
 The ones that make it in June are managing.

-If your summer ration hasn’t been reviewed with heat stress nutritional management in mind, June is the month to do it.
+If your summer ration has not been reviewed with heat stress nutritional management in mind, June is the month to do it.
 The market is rewarding every point of performance your herd can deliver.
-The cost of waiting is priced in pounds of butterfat and conception rates that won’t come back.
+The cost of waiting shows up in pounds of butterfat and conception rates that will not come back.

 Ready to Evaluate Fat Supplementation Options for Your Summer Program?

-FoodGrid Inc manufactures CAL+ calcium salt and P85+ palmitic acid supplement under GMP conditions.
-Certified to ISO 14001 and ISO 22000, using non-GMO palm-based ingredients with per-batch quality control documentation.
+FoodGrid manufactures CAL+ calcium salt and P85+ palmitic acid supplement under GMP conditions, certified to ISO 14001 and ISO 22000, using non-GMO palm-based ingredients with per-batch quality control documentation.
 Both products are available at commercial volumes across our distribution network in North America, South America, Europe, Southeast Asia, India, and the Caribbean.

 Real Ingredients.
 Smarter Solutions.